adobe/aem-dispatcher-experiments/docs/Local-Dispatcher-macOS.md

 ### Download the Dispatcher module

-Download the latest release of the Dispatcher module: https://docs.adobe.com/content/help/en/experience-manager-dispatcher/using/getting-started/release-notes.html#apache
+Download the latest release of the Dispatcher module from here: https://docs.adobe.com/content/help/en/experience-manager-dispatcher/using/getting-started/release-notes.html#apache

 You are most likely looking for the Apache 2.4 macOS release, named `dispatcher-apache2.4-darwin-x86_64-4.3.3.tar.gz` - 4.3.3 is the most recent release at the time of writing.